 Ludum Dare: The Rules

-Ludum Dare is an Online Game Jam event where people from around the world create a game in a weekend.
-More details here.
+Ludum Dare is an event where you create a game from scratch in a weekend based on a theme.

 - You must work alone (solo).

 - Your game, all your content (i.e. Art, Music, Sound, etc) must be created in 48 hours. ** ***

 You’re free to use any tools or libraries to create your game.
 You’re free to start with any base-code you may have.
 At the end, you will be required to share your source code. *